janardhanamt/weblogic/webcenter-content/wcc-document-security/08-configuring-custom-metadata-profile-and-rules/08-configuring-custom-metadata-profile-and-rules.md

                 <copy>Profile for Customer Profile Metadata  </copy>
              ```
     - **Trigger list:** the list values associated with the trigger.
-    - **Exclude non-rule fields:** Select to exclude all metadata fields that do not belong to the rules included in the profile.
+    - **Exclude non-rule fields:** Select check box to exclude all metadata fields that do not belong to the rules included in the profile.
-    - **Restrict personalization:** Select to suppress check in or search links to a particular user or group of users.
+    - **Restrict personalization:** This Option used in  check in or search links to a particular user or group of users.
 Idoc Script code based on user information is entered into the Profile Links page and must evaluate to true before a link is displayed.
 If deselected (default), all links are displayed for all users by default unless evaluated by another profile.
-Click **Edit** to customize the list of users.
     ![TThis image shows the WCC Add Profile Rule menu](./images/task4-create-profile-step4.png "This image shows the WCC Add Profile Rule menu")
 - Click **Add** to include rules in the new profile.